 B.S.
 Manufacturing Engineering Technology – Western Washington University

-Andy Bridge – Vice President Industrial Markets, Director Research & Development
+Andy Bridge – Vice President Industrial & Emergent Market

 Attended – James Madison University

-Responsible for Business Development, Sales, and Program Management to the Marine, Wind Energy, Alternative Energy, Transportation, Architectural, and Infrastructure markets.
-I holistically combine market assessment, business case planning, and creative product development directly associated with customer’s latent needs to deliver terrific sales value.
+Responsible for Business Development, Sales, and Program Management to the Urban Air Mobility, Recreational Marine, Naval sector, Renewable Energy, Transportation, Architectural, and Infrastructure markets.
+I holistically combine market assessment, business case planning, and creative technical approaches directly associated with customer’s latent needs to deliver terrific sales value.
 Agile Program Management approach streamlines project delivery with reduced overhead.
 Specialize in identifying cost effective solutions that contribute to customer’s success in a schedule conscious, price sensitive, and quality environment.

 Robert Parsons – Vice President of Engineering

 B.S.
 Mechanical Engineering – Gonzaga University

 Responsible for all aspects of the design department.
 Ensures development and compliance of processes to industry and customer requirements.
 Oversees the training and development of new engineers.
 Facilitates the technical engineering development of projects to provide optimal solutions that balance all the customers’ requirements.
 Robert also manages the Automation Tooling Group and provides both lead sales and overall management.